A complete characterization of testable hypotheses: Proof of Theorem

+\begin{proof} { Let $D = \{\nu \in \Peff \colon \nu \ge \mu_0\}$ be the set of elements of $\Peff$ that dominate $\mu_0$ setwise.
+Every chain in $D$ is an increasing net, which thanks to Lemma~\ref{L_incr_net_Peff} admits an upper bound in $\Peff$, hence in $D$.
+Zorn's lemma then yields a maximal element of $D$, which must also be maximal in $\Peff$. } \end{proof}

-The remaining parts of Theorem~\ref{T_Peff} require the introduction of a third object: one must view the null hypothesis $\Pcal$ as a subset of $\ba$ and consider the following extension of the effective null,
+The remaining parts of Theorem~\ref{T_Peff} require the introduction of a third object: one must view the null hypothesis $\Pcal$ as a subset of $\ba$ and consider an appropriate extension of the effective null, namely,

+where $\Ecal_b$ is the set of all bounded e-variables.
+Note that $\Peff$ consists precisely of the countably additive elements of $\Peff^\ba$.

 \begin{lemma} $\Peff^\ba = \ba_+ \cap \cconv(\Pcal - \ba_+)$. \end{lemma}